YiweiT/UWB_WatercolorSimulation/ShaderDrawing/Assets/README.md

 ### Scene1_PrevSaved
 In this scene, the previous drawn points are stored and shown when mouse drags.
 DrawSaved.cs is the script attached to the main camera.
 The rendering process is done in OnGUI function.
 It renders the updated render texture to the screen.

+### Scene1_temp2
+In this scene, the Drawing2.cs script is attached to the main camera and responsible for the drawing activity.
+Also in this scene, the main process is to render on the render texture when mouse button is down and assign the result render texture to the Raw Image texture.